American Society of Muslims: Formation of the American Society of Muslims

-Third renaming

-The change from the American Muslim Mission to the American Society of Muslims occurred in the context of problems following protracted legal challenges caused by financial claims on the estate of Elijah Muhammad made on behalf of children he had fathered out of wedlock.
-In 1985, Warith Deen Mohammed ordered the dissolution of the American Muslim Mission.
-Warith Deen Mohammed said disbanding the American Muslim Mission means "we are members of the worldwide Muslim community...not to be identified in geographic terms or political terms or racial terms".
-The decision to break up the organization meant that each mosque would be autonomous.
-Despite the movement's legal dissolution, the movement continued informally.
+Despite the Mission's legal dissolution, a movement around Warith Dean Mohammad continued informally.
 A legal judgement in 1987 forced the sale of $10 million worth of property.
 Warith Deen Mohammed sold a number of properties to Farrakhan, including Temple No. 2, the headquarters mosque, which was purchased with a donation to Farrakhan from Muammar Gaddafi.
-Warith Deen Mohammed reconstituted the movement as the American Society of Muslims in 1988.
-Warith Deen Mohammed and Farrakhan retained control of their rival groups before a phase of rapprochement in the 1990s.

 In 2002, the American Society of Muslims was estimated to have nearly 2.5 million followers, "with a percentage of immigrant and naturalized American citizens from various Muslim ethnic peoples, European Americans, and a majority of African Americans representing five generations since the earliest history of Elijah Mohammed's leadership (1933) and in some cases before".

+Warith Dean Mohammad's departure

 Warith Deen Mohammed resigned from the leadership of the American Society of Muslims on August 31, 2003, and established The Mosque Cares.
 He gave as his reason for resigning that the imams within the organization continued to resist his reforms.

 On December 21, 2003, Warith Deen Mohammed gave his blessing to an attempt by Imam Mustafa El-Amin to maintain the ASM as an organization.
 El-Amin advertised in The Muslim Journal, expressing solidarity with the aims of the former leader.
 El-Amin received little support, and the ASM did not reorganize.
 After Warith Deen Mohammed's death in 2008, its members have identified as the "Community of Imam Warith Deen Mohammed" or simply "Muslim Americans", and its national activities have been largely organized by The Mosque Cares, run by one of Warith Deen Mohammed's sons, Wallace D. Mohammed II.

 Programs and aim

 Publications

-The organization's newspaper was Bilalian News (after Bilal ibn Rabah) in 1975.
+In 1975, Warith Deen Muhammad's followers established a newspaper, Bilalian News, which was named after the early African Muslim Bilal ibn Rabah.
 In 1981 it became The Muslim Journal.
 As of 2006, it was edited by Ayesha K. Mustapha.